msoham123/ChapterTree/README.md

 # Core Features
 - Native performance on both iOS and Android
 - Fully responsive and adaptable UI to any screen dimensions
-- Robust database for Authentication, Cloud database, Cloud Storage
+- Robust backend for Authentication, Cloud database, Cloud Storage
   - Built-in encryption on database for user passwords
 - Email/Password and Face ID login for extensive accessibility
 - Beautiful dashboard to view, sign-up, remove local and national events